 Here’s a big problem with web design: If you want to make your website better at turning visitors into customers (or subscribers), you need to understand why most of your visitors are leaving!

-However, visitors who leave your site come and go without a trace!
-How do you know what they wanted?
+However, visitors who leave your site come and go without a trace, so how do you know what they wanted?
 How do you know what would have persuaded them to take action?

 If you owned a real-life bricks-and-mortar store, this would be easy: You’d hear their objections.
 You’d be able to ask questions.
 You’d hear what they muttered as they headed for the door.